 From Gullfoss, we suggest you head towards your accommodation for the night.

-Where to stay
+Where to Stay

 Our suggestion for your first night is to book accommodation somewhere between Flúðir and Hvolsvöllur, depending on how far you want to drive and what’s available.
 Here are some options to consider.

-- Farmhotel Efstidalur — as the name suggests, this is found on a working farm.
+- Farmhotel Efstidalur.
+As the name suggests, this is found on a working farm.
 Private rooms are en-suite and there’s an on-site geothermal hot tub.
 The farm restaurant here is excellent too.

-- The Hill Hotel at Flúðir — we stayed here on one of our Iceland trips and it was very comfortable, with an on-site restaurant.
+- The Hill Hotel at Flúðir.
+We stayed here on one of our Iceland trips and it was very comfortable, with an on-site restaurant.
 Formerly the Icelandair Hotel Flúðir, it’s now independently run.

-- Garður Stay Inn by the Secret Lagoon — well reviewed and handy for Flúðir’s “Secret Lagoon”, a lovely geothermal bath.
+- Garður Stay Inn by the Secret Lagoon.
+Well reviewed and handy for Flúðir’s “Secret Lagoon”, a lovely geothermal bath.

-- Midgard Base Camp — found in Hvolsvöllur, this highly rated hostel is a great budget option with a hot tub and a good base for the south coast the next day.
+- Midgard Base Camp.
+Found in Hvolsvöllur, this highly rated hostel is a great budget option with a hot tub and a good base for the south coast the next day.

 You can see more options in this region on Booking.com here.

-Day 2: South Coast Highlights (depart ~8:30am, accommodation by ~6pm)
+Day 2: South Coast Highlights (Depart ~8:30am, Accommodation by ~6pm)

 For your next two days in Iceland, we’re going to focus on the south coast, primarily following Route 1, which is also known as the Ring Road.

-Whilst this can be done in one day if you skip things, we think a better option is to go a bit slower and take in more of the attractions – of which there are many!
+Whilst this can be done in one day if you skip things, we think a better option is to go a bit slower and take in more of the attractions, of which there are many.

 The trip out to Jökulsárlón Glacier Lagoon, which is the end point of our route, will require you to drive the same route there and back.
 We’re going to take advantage of this, and split the sightseeing across the two days so you don’t feel you have to see everything in one day.

 Our first stop is the Lava Centre in Hvolsvöllur.
 This award-winning interactive museum covers the volcanos and geology of Iceland, with exhibits that include earthquake simulators and a 12-metre recreation of Iceland’s magma flow.
-Given the ongoing volcanic activity on the Reykjanes Peninsula (more on that below), a visit here gives you real context for the landscapes you’ll be driving through.
+Given the ongoing volcanic activity on the Reykjanes Peninsula (more on that in the lagoon section below), a visit here gives you real context for the landscapes you’ll be driving through.
 There’s also a good on-site restaurant, Katla, if you want an early lunch or coffee stop.
 Allow about an hour for the visit.

 You can book your Lava Centre tickets on GetYourGuide here.